-Yorkshire and The Humber has a strong presence in banking, processing and servicing functions and is an important centre for related professional services.
+The region has a strong presence in banking, processing and servicing functions and is an important centre for related professional services.

 The industry comprises 5.9% of the region's total employment and 8.9% of its total GVA.
 Leeds is the region's largest financial centre, employing more than one quarter of the region's workforce in the industry, followed by Sheffield, which has more than 21,000 employees in the industry.